-The full Melbourne Airport Rail Link Business Case will be completed in 2019/20.
+The full Melbourne Airport Rail Link Business Case will be completed by 2020.

 Stakeholder consultation, detailed technical planning and development including investigation of economic, social and environmental impacts will now commence.This will help inform the appropriate planning and approval processes to enable the delivery of the project.
 Stay updated about the progress of the Airport Rail Link by registering for email updates.

 We’re planning for the duplication of Barwon Heads Road to improve traffic flow and safety and provide for future growth in the surrounding area

 We're increasing the bridge's capacity and extending its life for future generations

 Doubling services on the Cranbourne line with trains every 10 minutes during peak